ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching: Experiments

 \textbf{Rank Histograms} are a diagnostic tool used to evaluate the consistency or calibration of an ensemble forecast by comparing it to another ensemble \citep{hamillInterpretationRankHistograms2001}.
 Using rank histograms, we evaluate whether an ensemble member generated with ArchesClimate can be interchanged with any member of the IPSL-DCPP ensemble.
 To calculate the rank of an ensemble member, we take the pixel-by-pixel values of the ensemble member and compare them to a target ensemble.
 We calculate the rank of the pixel value of the ensemble member compared to the rest of the target ensemble members at that pixel.
 We then take an average of the rank of each pixel across space and time.
 The histograms show the normalized frequency of the emulated ensemble member at that rank.
 We normalize the frequency by taking the mean and standard deviation of all frequencies across space and time.
 If the generated ensemble member can be interchanged with any member of an IPSL-DCPP ensemble, the histogram will be flat, showing an even distribution across all ranks.

 \textbf{Temporal Power Spectra} (TPS) describes how the variance (or power) of a signal that changes with time is distributed among components that oscillate at specific rates (temporal frequencies, measured in cycles per unit time).
-This shows the strength of signals at varying timescales.
-We compute the TPS by calculating the temporal Fourier transform of the time series at each spatial location.
-We then take the positive frequencies and average spatially.
-We formalize this definition below:
+This highlights the strength of physical signals at varying timescales.

-\textbf{Pearson Correlation Coefficient} (PCC) measures the strength and direction of the linear relationship between two variables.
-It ranges from -1 to 1, where values close to 1 indicate a strong positive linear relationship, values close to -1 indicate a strong negative linear relationship, and values near 0 suggest little to no linear correlation between the variables.